Lambdatest Unveils Intelligent UI Inspector To Streamline Mobile App Inspection

-(MENAFN- GlobeNewsWire - Nasdaq) San Francisco, Oct.
-31, 2023 (GLOBE NEWSWIRE) -- LambdaTest , a leading cloud-based unified testing platform has unveiled the Intelligent UI Inspector , a new tool tailored for Mobile Application developers and testers.
+(BUSINESS WIRE )--LambdaTest , a leading cloud-based unified testing platform, has unveiled the Intelligent UI Inspector , a new tool tailored for Mobile Application developers and testers.
 The 'Intelligent UI Inspector' boasts several key features, emphasizing seamless interaction, reliability, and enhanced user experience.

 The Intelligent UI Inspector presents an advanced interface for direct interaction and seamless inspection of various pages and elements within your application, avoiding the need to repetitively close and reopen the UI Inspector.
 This unified process not only simplifies usage but also expedites the inspection tasks, resulting in a more streamlined workflow.